Creator protection hub

 Validate matches with context, then move to the right response workflow.

-Patreon creator pages often use readable handles, while some accounts use /c/ routes or numeric IDs.
+Patreon creator pages often use readable handles, while some accounts use /c/ paths or numeric IDs.
 Clone pages frequently copy branding to collect fraudulent subscriptions.

 Typical profile URL: https://www.patreon.com/